Baowen-L/copy/content/authors/admin/_index.md

 highlight_name: false
 ---

 In April 2024, I successfully defended my doctoral dissertation at the Université de Montréal and earned the highest distinction of “Exceptional”.
-I will soon begin my postdoctoral fellowship at the Université du Québec à Montréal, working with Professor Allison Harell.
+I am currently a postdoctoral fellow at the Université du Québec à Montréal, working under the supervision of Professor Allison Harell.
+I have also been a visiting research fellow at Sciences Po and Waseda University.

-I do research at the intersection of political science and psychology.
-I am interested in understanding how culture can shape citizens' political attitudes and behavior, with a regional focus on Greater China.
-My PhD dissertation investigates the influence of Confucianism on negativity biases and gender gaps in political participation.
+My research lies at the intersection of political science and psychology, with a particular focus on the role of culture in shaping political attitudes and behaviors.
+My PhD dissertation explored the impact of Confucianism on negativity biases and gender gaps in political participation.

-I am currently a research fellow at the [Canada Research Chair in Electoral Democracy](https://www.chairedemocratie.com) led by Ruth Dassonneville and affiliated with the [Center for the Study of Democratic Citizenship](https://csdc-cecd.ca).
+I am currently a research fellow at the [Consortium on Electoral Democracy](https://c-dem.ca/) and hold affiliations with the [Center for the Study of Democratic Citizenship](https://csdc-cecd.ca) and the [Laboratoire d’analyse en communication politique et opinion publique (LACPOP)](https://lacpop.uqam.ca/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Academic_CV.pdf" "newtab" >}}CV{{< /staticref >}}.